Figure Skating Judging System

 The Components definitions and criteria are now updated in order to avoid possible overlapping and make the criteria more understandable and clear.

-• Performance is the physical and emotional involvement of the skater/couple as they deliver the intent of the music and composition (e.g. carriage, style, personality, variety, contrasts, projection).
+- Performance is the physical, emotional and intellectual involvement of the skater/pair/ couple as they deliver the intent of the music and composition (e.g. projection, carriage, variety, contrasts, personality, and projection).

-• Composition is an intentionally developed and/or original arrangement of all types of movements according to the principles of musical phrase, space, pattern, and structure (e.g. idea, concept, unity, pattern, phrasing, originality, design)
+- Composition is an intentionally developed and/or original arrangement of all types of movements according to the principles of musical phrase, space, pattern, and structure (e.g. idea, concept, vision, mood, pattern, multidimenstional use of space, phrasing, originality, design.)

-• Interpretation of the Music /Timing (for Ice Dance) it is the personal, creative, and genuine translation of the rhythm, character and content of music to movement on ice.
+- Interpretation of the Music /Timing (for Ice Dance) it is the personal, creative, and genuine translation of the rhythm, character and content of music to movement on ice (e.g. timing, expression of the music, use of finesse, relationship between the skaters, skating to the rhythmic beat) in Rhythm Dance and keeping a good balance between skating to the beat and melody in the Free Dance.

 At the end of each segment, a list will be published which includes all relevant scoring data for skaters.